 Advanced usage

 We have compiled some guidelines for people that want to get the best performance out of CYTools or want to perform computationally intensive tasks such as a large scan over the Kreuzer-Skarke database.
-We discuss some performance tips and describe how to tinker with the Docker image to expand the functionality of CYTools.
+We discuss some performance tips and describe how to tinker with the functionality of CYTools.

 Performance tips